Microsoft-TrainingKits/HOL-Windows8NotificationsHTMLJS/Docs/CS/HOL.md

 	_Uploading a service package to the Windows Azure Platform Management Portal_

-1. The deployment will take several minutes to complete.
-While you wait for the deploy  process to finish as depicted in the diagram below you can continue with the next exercise to configure your client application to deliver notifications using your new Notification App Server.
+1. While you wait for the deploy process to finish, as depicted in the diagram below, you can continue with the next exercise to configure your client application to deliver notifications using your new Notification App Server.

 	>**Note:** During deployment, Windows Azure analyzes the configuration file and copies the service to the correct number of machines, and starts all the instances.
 Load balancers, network devices and monitoring are also configured during this time.